Last updated on August 12th, 2025 at 05:05 am

 Preliminary Notice Requirement

-California requires a preliminary notice within 20 days of first furnishing labor or materials.
-This notice must be sent to the property owner, general contractor, and construction lender.
+California requires sending out what is called a preliminary notice within 20 days of first furnishing labor or materials.
+The notice goes to the owner, general contractor, and construction lender of the property.

 California Timeline